 - Within 48 hours after being notified of the award, winners must be able to submit an electronic copy of the manuscript as a Word Document along with a 100-word bio.

 - Any work submitted and found at any point of the process to be plagiarized will be immediately disqualified and the entry submitted to the Dean of Students for appropriate action (see Student Handbook on plagiarism).

 - Submissions will be anonymously reviewed by graduate students and faculty from the UH Creative Writing Program, Department of English.
-A winner and five honorable mentions will be announced by April 2017.

 Award Committee Judging Process:

 The Provost’s Prize submissions, manuscripts only, will be read by a panel of graduate students from the University’s Creative Writing Program.
 Each submission will be read by two readers, and the scores will decide the finalists.
 Finalists will be forwarded to a panel of no fewer than three Creative Writing Faculty for final selection.

 Only the winning entries will be notified via email.
 The winner and five honorable mentions will be announced via an email and added to the Provost’s Prize website before the end of the spring semester.
 Please check this website periodically for an announcement.
 Due to the number of submissions, we cannot answer individual inquiries.